 No one combines hot drinks and cafés quite like the French.
 Sip on a chocolat chaud (head to Angelina for the best in town), short espresso (here’s how to really order coffee in Paris) or a vin chaud (depending on the time of day!).
 Thanks to the wide boulevards and outdoor heaters, you can even enjoy your drinks outside, in front of the café en terrace…

-You can go Ice Skating!
+You can go Ice Skating (sometimes for free)!

 You can find cheaper airfare and cheaper hotel rates